 Check out Tim on ResearchGate.

 Mekala Sundaram earned her Ph.D. by ascertaining the role of seed traits, plant phylogeny, and environmental factors such as seed density on foraging decisions of eastern gray squirrels.
-Mekala is a postdoctoral associate with appointments at Brown and Stanford University.
+Mekala is a postdoctoral associate at Stanford University.

 Megan earned her M.S. studying winter use of cover-cropped fields by raptors, as well as diet composition of northern harriers.
 She is currently a wildlife biologist at Conservation Management Institute, Virginia Tech University.

 Di spent a year with me at Purdue while studying for his Ph.D. from Zhejiang University, where he was advised by Dr. Ping Ding.
 His dissertation focused on cascading effects of habitat loss and fragmentation on seed dispersal effectiveness.
 He currently is a postdoctoral fellow at Zhejiang University.